ethan-vanheerden/SPLYT/SPLYT/SPLYT/Architecture.md

     - There should be very few of these

 2. Isolated Views - Starting point for isolated screens which will have limited navigation events
-    - UIViewControllerRepresentable withs its view controller being a UIViewController
+    - UIViewControllerRepresentable with its view controller being a UIViewController
     - These should have some Root View being its entry point
     - Show SwiftUI Views